jmandel/ehi-living-manual/src/chapters/02-05-medications-allergies-and-immunizations.md

 - **Medication Lifecycle**: `ORDER_MED` tracks prescriptions, but this EHI export lacks Medication Administration Records (MAR) to confirm if they were taken.
 - **Allergy Details**: The allergy model captures not just the allergen but also specific reactions and severity, providing crucial detail for clinical decisions.
 - **Immunization Source**: The `IMMNZTN_STATUS_C_NAME` field is vital for distinguishing between vaccines given on-site and historical records.
-- **Cross-Domain Analysis**: Combining these datasets is essential for building safety checks, such as preventing the prescription of a medication to which a patient is allergic.
 - **Critical Missing Data**: Key safety features like MAR, drug-drug interaction checks, and standardized CVX vaccine codes are not present in this EHI export.

 ---